 The social security system is extremely complex and difficult for most people to navigate without help.
 People can be denied social security benefits for many reasons.
-If denied, a person who should consult with a compassionate attorney.
+If denied, a person who should consult with a Fort Lauderdale injury attorney.
 A Fort Lauderdale social security lawyer could be able to help your claim.

 Throughout a worker’s career, a portion of their earnings goes into the Federal Income Compensation Act (FICA.)
 The Social Security Administration (SSA) uses Average Indexed Monthly Earnings (AIME) to determine the amount of monthly social security income.

 The Primary Insurance Amount (PIA) is a secondary formula that further determines the number of monthly payments based on AIME.

 If a worker retires at age 66, they receive full benefits, while earlier retirement reduces monthly benefits.
 The earliest a person can receive social security payments is age 62.

 To receive social security payments a person must pay into FICA for a minimum of 10 years.
 In the event of a social security beneficiary’s death, the person’s spouse may claim that person’s benefits.
 If the spouse also qualified and is receiving benefits, they can only claim the higher of the two accounts.